emqx/cloud-docs/en_US/rule_engine/rules.md

 ![rule_intro_12](./_assets/rule_intro_12.png)

 3. One rule can be associated with a few actions.
 Add another action, and we can change the target resource.
-For example, we can forward the data to Kafka cluster as well as save the data to RDS.
+For example, we can forward the data to Kafka cluster as well as saving the data to RDS.

 ![rule_intro_05](./_assets/rule_intro_05.png)